ill there be a winner in the presidential race by the end of the day? The end of the week?

 “Effectively through the shutdowns, the health departments have run a Mack truck through the collective storefronts of our businesses and we need to get that truck out and that storefront fixed and get our economic engine back up and running again.”

 Overly dramatic, for sure.
-I can see how she and Parkville Mayor Nan Johnson are buds.
+I can see how she and Parkville Mayor Nan Johnston are buds.
 Not only is it overly dramatic, turns out it’s not close to being accurate.

 Earlier this year before the pandemic, the county’s March sales tax revenue report had come in–yes, that’s prior to any health department-ordered shutdown.
 In March the county’s general sales tax collections were already down by six percent compared to the first quarter of last year.
 Yes, the revenues were down by six percent before any shutdowns taken by the health department.
 You know, the shutdown action that caused Wood and the other two commissioners to basically lose their minds and begin several months worth of games over federal CARES dollars.